Our verdict

 Who should NOT buy it

-Adidas fans who want something lighter and cushier can go for the Adidas Ultraboost Light.
-Alternatively, experts also recommend the Nike Invincible Run 3 and Hoka Clifton 9 to runners who want a soft yet responsive ride.
+Adidas fans who want something lighter and cushier can go for the Adidas Ultraboost Light based on our test in the lab.
+Alternatively, we can recommend the Nike Invincible Run 3 and Hoka Clifton 9 to runners who want a soft yet responsive ride.

 And for heel strikers who want a more forgiving rearfoot, opt for the Saucony Triumph 20 instead.